n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/01-All-Topics/Authentication/Username-enumeration-via-response-timing+ip-blocked-bypass-via-X-Fowarded-For.md

 # Username enumeration via response timing  + ip blocked bypass via X-Fowarded-For

-En este laboratorio conseguimos la contraseña mediante la respuesta del Response Time / Response Time Completed.
+In this lab we recover the password by observing the Response Time / Response Time Completed.

 >Workflow - Pitchfork attack: